Increase Non-dues Revenue with Interactive and Competency Based elearning

 • Videos are easy to create and update, allowing for the most up-to-date and relevant information.

-Adding interactive online training courses and videos can help associations drastically increase their virtual reach.
+Adding interactive online training courses and videos can help organizations drastically increase their virtual reach.
 In addition, competency-based learning can add the educational rigor and focus that may be needed in order to advance online programs.
 Online continuing education is allowing members and potential members to advance their skills in the fields they choose–when they want, where they want, and in the order they want.

 Tags